Opinion | Harris and Pelosi will headline a night for women. Almost.

 That’s not a knock on Biden — it’s just a fact.
 We all know Biden became the 2020 Democratic nominee, outlasting over two dozen other major candidates (including his vice president), in large part because his Whiteness and maleness made him a plausible contender against Trump.
 Among other perceived virtues, he was the sort of candidate to whom the sexist and racist attacks leveraged against other Democratic candidates wouldn’t stick.
 This is also a good part of the reason his first 100 days have been comparatively successful, and why his joint address is unlikely to raise real ire from conservatives, despite his laying out remarkably progressive policy plans.

 From the 2020 primary up until today, polling has borne out the truth of how Biden’s benign White-maleness helps buttress his appeal.
-On Tuesday, an NBC poll found that Americans see Biden as more moderate than they saw Obama at the 100-day mark, despite Biden’s passing a stimulus bill approximately 2.5 times bigger than Obama’s.
-(Voters similarly saw Biden as more moderate than Hillary Clinton.)
-Biden’s approval ratings hover comfortably in the mid-fifties, while Pelosi’s unfavorability numbers surpass her positives by double digits.
+On Tuesday, an NBC poll found that Americans see Biden as more moderate than they saw Barack Obama at the 100-day mark, despite Biden’s passing a stimulus bill approximately 2.5 times bigger than Obama’s.
+(Voters similarly saw Biden as more moderate than Clinton.)
+Biden’s approval ratings hover comfortably in the mid-50s, while Pelosi’s unfavorability numbers surpass her positives by double digits.

-Republicans’ attacks on Biden were often really directed at the women and people of color nearby — the fear that he would turn over governance to the “harpies” Kamala and Nancy, that he would be unmanned, an empty husk controlled by a wicked witch.
+Republicans’ attacks on Biden were often really directed at the women and people of color nearby — the fear that he would turn over governance to the “harpies” Kamala and Nancy, that he would be unmanned, an empty husk controlled by wicked witches.
 So this week we can rejoice that Pelosi and Harris will be on the podium, while realizing that Biden gets to be the address-giver because he is not them: not “nasty,” not “crazy,” not “angry,” not seen as radical or controversial because of his gender or race.

 Women have held up Biden from the beginning of his campaign through his 100th day as president, and will most likely do so beyond.
 His wife, Jill, literally tackled interlopers who rushed him onstage during the electoral season.
 Harris went from being a primary-season antagonist to his friendly second-in-command, lending him feminist credibility and boatloads of fundraising dollars.
 And Pelosi has deftly held the fractious Democratic caucus together, deflecting fire from Biden to allow him to present himself as the candidate of peace — and, once his term began, to pass a historic stimulus on a party-line vote.